SNAP Virtio-fs Service Release Notes

 –

-Description: With a kernel version older than 6.10, if stress loading and unloading of the
+Description: With a kernel version older than 6.10, continuously stress loading and unloading the

-Workaround: Add a delay of 1 second between loading and unloading of the drivers.
+Workaround: Wait at least 1 second before loading and then unloading the drivers.

 Keywords: virtio_pci; virtiofs